fofinho666/tug_of_war/README.md

 The `TugOfWar.set/3` (`/3` means the function expects three arguments) sets the rope for each team and returns the game struct.

-Next we added the `TugOfWar.pull/1` that will make our team pull the rival team, let's see in action:
+Next, we added the `TugOfWar.pull/1` that will make our team pull the rival team, let's see in action:

 ```elixir
 # Start the teams